 St. Mary’s College will monitor several key COVID-19 indicators that may impact the College environment.
 They will inform our decision-making regarding, if necessary, the College’s transition to a fully remote teaching and learning experience for the 2020-2021 academic year.
 These indicators include the College community’s positivity rate within a single day for four consecutive days and overall for two consecutive weeks, absentee rates among the on-campus College community, College quarantine/isolation capacity, and county and state health data and conditions.

-When positive cases are identified, the health department in conjunction with the College’s Wellness Center will begin the contact tracing process and any individuals who are close contacts will be notified directly so that testing can be arranged.
+When positive cases are identified, the St. Mary’s County Health Department in conjunction with the College’s Wellness Center will begin the contact tracing process and any individuals who are close contacts will be notified directly so that testing can be arranged.
 Only individuals who have been exposed as part of the contact tracing process will be notified.